Florida Volleyball Closes Opening Weekend in Dominant Fashion - ESPN 98.1 FM - 850 AM WRUF

 Virginia

 The Gators demolished the Cavaliers in three straight sets to close the weekend.
-With the score at 15-9, Florida started an eight-point scoring run that resulted in a 25-11 score.
+In the first frame, Florida built a 15-9 lead before going on an eight-point scoring run.
+The Cavaliers’ defense couldn’t keep up with the Gators’ efficient hitting, losing the set 25-11.

-In the second set, the Gators kept hammering the Cavaliers, taking a 25-7 win.
-Florida had three scoring runs of at least four points and totaled six total serve aces in that period.
+The script repeated itself in the second set.
+The team kept hammering Virginia with 13 kills and six service aces for a 25-7 win.
+Florida had three scoring runs of at least four points and held the Cavaliers to a .056 hitting percentage in that period.

-In the final set, Virginia put up some resistance by staying close early and led 5-2 lead and at one point the match was tied at 10.
-However, Florida stood strong and won the next 15 points off the heels of four Virginia errors.
+Virginia fought in the final set by staying close on the scoreboard, but Florida eventually came out on top, 25-18.
+Both teams were tied at 10 before the Gators distanced themselves off the heels of four Virginia errors.

 The Numbers